-By examining some successful pieces, we’ll discuss why they work, how they were achieved and how audio fits into multimedia stories.
-You will be asked to find a story during your time at the workshop, and the 2nd half of your week you will dedicate to recording your story and editing it.
+By examining some successful pieces, we’ll discuss why they work, how they were achieved, and how audio fits into multimedia stories.
+You will be asked to find a story during your time at the workshop, and in the second half of your week, you will record your story and edit it.
 The course will include the technical aspects of recording audio on professional equipment as well as audio editing and mixing on the industry’s standard software – Hindenburg and ProTools.
-No previous knowledge of digital editing is necessary.

 Participants will gain insight into:

 - recording equipment and best practices using different types of microphones (including lav, shotgun and boom) with hand-held Zoom recorders.

 - editing software: the basics of assembling an audio story with interviews, natural sound and music